-Whether you like it or hate it, shopping is more or less and inevitable part of travelling.
-Be it lavish spending at the most luxurious malls or bargain hunting at crowded street markets. you’ve most likely returned from a trip with a heavier bag than when you departed.
+Whether you like it or hate it, shopping is more or less an inevitable part of travelling.
+Be it lavish spending at the most luxurious malls or bargain hunting at crowded street markets, you’ve most likely returned from a trip with a heavier bag than when you departed.
 Some people shop for personal satisfaction while others shop for souvenirs to bring back for friends and relatives.

 Now, Taiwan is an awesome destination to travel to and it has no shortage of items on sale at any given time.
-But, to help you pick out some of the best souvenirs from Taiwan for your loved ones back home (or for yourself), here’s a list of 9 unique things to buy in Taiwan and where to buy them.
+But, to help you pick out some of the best souvenirs from Taiwan for your loved ones back home (or for yourself), here’s a list of 10 unique souvenirs in Taiwan and where to buy them.

 To make this list simpler to…ahem…digest (foreshadowing pun game is strong), the list will be split between edible and non-edible items.
 Let’s start with things you can’t eat!